 In my experience working with hundreds of accounting and financial planning firms, I am convinced that the leadership practised by a firm’s partners plays a critical role in achieving results.

-Even within the firms who have taken steps to join my coaching program there are profound differences in the effectiveness of leadership displayed.
+Even within the firms who have taken steps to join my coaching program for accountants and financial planners there are profound differences in the effectiveness of leadership displayed.
 So, what are the great leaders doing differently?
 Here are some observations I’ve made as a result of having conversations with some of the more strongly performing firms that I’ve coached.

 Great leaders are ‘hungry’ for success